DallasHoff/sqlocal/README.md

 - 📂 Persists data to the origin private file system, which is optimized for fast file I/O
 - 🔒 Each user can have their own private database instance
 - 🔥 Simple API; just create a database and start running SQL queries
+- 💧 Works with Drizzle ORM for making type-safe queries

 ## Example